These simple yet unforgettable Baked Vanilla Bean Doughnuts will make vanilla your new favorite flavor.

-- In a medium bowl, whisk together the powdered sugar, salt, 3 teaspoons milk, and vanilla until smooth.
+- For the glaze: In a medium bowl, whisk together the powdered sugar, salt, 3 teaspoons milk, and vanilla until smooth.
 If it's too thick for a glaze, add the extra teaspoon of milk.

 - Once the doughnuts are completely cool, dip the tops of each doughnut into the glaze and let the excess drip off.
 Let the glaze harden before serving.
 Store in an airtight container for up to 1 week.

-**It's easiest to pipe the batter into the pan using a pastry bag fitted with a large round tip (either a real pastry bag or a sandwich bag with the corner cut off), but you can also carefully spoon in the batter.
+-It's easiest to pipe the batter into the pan using a pastry bag fitted with a large round tip, but you can also carefully spoon in the batter.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.